 - a.
-Within fourteen days from the completion of the hearing, but not before the certification of the recording and of the transcript, if any, the Subcommittee for Appeals will render a written decision.
+Within fourteen days from the completion of the hearing, the Subcommittee for Appeals will render a written decision.
 The student and the director will each be given a copy of the decision.
 The Subcommittee for Appeals' written decision is the official decision on the matter from which any appeal is taken. - b.
-The criteria on which the Subcommittee for Appeals' decision will be based are fairness; reasonableness; compliance with the Institutional Rules and federal and state law; and the student's financial aid record, if any.
+The criteria the Subcommittee for Appeals' decision will be based on are fairness, reasonableness, compliance with the Institutional Rules and federal and state law, and the student's financial aid record, if any.
 The Subcommittee for Appeals may approve, reject, or modify the director's decision.